|

 series (sciences).
 Each "series" includes different specialities.
 The

-role of lycées in post-baccalaureat studies is discussed on the higher education
+role of lycées in post-baccalaureat studies is discussed on

 page.